CrispLake/push_swap/README.md

 Repeat step 1.2 until all numbers of the partition are in `B`.

-Repeat step 1.1 and 1.2 until the `A` stack has 3 or less numbers left.
+Repeat step 1 until the `A` stack has 3 or less numbers left.

 Sort the last 2 or 3 numbers in `A`.